PhrogsHabitat/HabitatPlugin/userplugins/Inf/README.md

 ## 🌟 What’s Infinite?

 Infinite is a **Vencord plugin** that transforms your Discord into a galactic wonderland.
-Think galaxy backgrounds, floating stardust, and a rotating sun & moon that syncs with your system clock.
+Think galaxy backgrounds, floating stardust, animated mist, and a rotating sun & moon that syncs with your system clock.
 It’s like Discord, but make it ✨ *aesthetic* ✨.

 ---

 ## 🔧 How to Use

 1. **Install the Plugin**:
    Drop the `Infinite` plugin into your Vencord setup.
-(You know the drill, right? 👀)

 2. **Customize Your Vibes**:
    Head to the plugin settings and tweak it to your liking: